 So a dappled sun garden isn’t totally shaded, but gets filtered sunlight.
 Many partial shade and shade plants grow very well in a garden that gets dappled sunlight.

-Measure Garden Sun Exposure Throughout The Year
+Measure Again Throughout The Year

 Remember that the sun changes position in the sky throughout the year, so an area that is mostly shade in spring and fall may get more intense sunlight in the summer when the sun is higher in the sky (and hotter).